 - Then, add the egg.

-- Roll the dough out on parchment paper to 12x17 size to fit in my baking pan.
+- Place the rolled out dough with the parchment paper on a baking sheet 12×17 size to fit in my baking pan.

 - Prick with a fork.